 Simple Bank was recently closed by its parent bank, so we removed it from our list of the year’s best apps.
 Also, Clarity Money no longer exists.
 Its best features have been bundled in with Marcus Insights, a different Goldman Sachs money management program with a very high-rated app.

 - : Best free app

 - : Best sharing

 - : Best for investing

 - : Best customization

 Data effective 3/30/21.
 At publishing time, pricing and features are current but are subject to change.
 Offers may not be available in all areas.

 YNAB's approach to budgeting goes beyond tracking your money to see where it goes.
 Instead, the app actively teaches you to budget.
 (As the Gilmores might say, it's not an app, it's a lifestyle.)

 As per YNAB's four budgeting rules (which follow zero-based budgeting principles), you should assign each dollar you earn a task, whether that's helping you buy dinner or save for a vacation.
 Then, you spend your dollar on that task only.
 In other words, you're learning to purchase intentionally and save sans spending sprees.

-If it sounds a little complicated, well, you’re not wrong.
-YNAB definitely demands a learning curve—you’ll have to watch some videos and read some articles to set up your account, add your financial information, and start budgeting.
+If it sounds a little complicated, well, you're not wrong.
+YNAB definitely demands a learning curve—you'll have to watch some videos and read some articles to set up your account, add your financial information, get to know the envelope budgeting system, and start expense tracking.
 But the site is intuitive and easy to navigate, and the vast user community is on hand with immediate practical advice.